LinkedInLearning/rust-code-challenges-3000666/README.md

-# Rust Code Challenges: Challenge 9
+# Rust Code Challenges: Challenge 11

-Your challenge is to implement a function that can sum lists of integers that include missing values.
-This may occur during parsing user input, for example when extracting values from CSV files.
+Your challenge is to implement a code that can parse and validate an ISBN-13 number.

 ## Testing your solution